SymfonyCasts/vue/sfcasts/ep1/reactivity.md

 hooking into us changing data and then automatically re-rendering any affected templates has a cool name: reactivity.
 Oooo.

+## Tracking Changes with the Observer

+You see, when Vue renders a component, it keeps track of *every* data or prop that you *access* during that process, whether you access it directly in the template or reference it in a method.
+It's able to do that because when we access a property, it actually calls that `reactiveGetter` thing.

+The point is: by the time Vue finishes rendering a component, it has a nice list of all of the data and props that this component *depends* on.
+Each component has an "observer" object internally that keeps track of this.
+Then, when any of those *change*, the observer is notified and it re-renders the component.
+All *we* need to do is focus on rendering our component.
+But behind-the-scenes, Vue is observing which properties we're using so that it knows *exactly* when it needs to re-render.

 ## Reactivity in Arrays

 Reactivity gets even *more* amazing when you look at the `categories` data.
 Back